 The vibrant and busy little town of the Riviera Nayarit, was just a small fishing village in the 70s when a crowd of hippies from the US in search for the perfect wave found it here, fell in love with the place and settle down.

 With time Sayulita has developed into a very demanded touristic destination, not only for surfers anymore but for anyone in search of the good beach life, great drinks, sun, and a chilling vacation.
+In fact, Sayulita is home to the most popular beaches in Mexico.

 The town has a lot to offer and will give you lots of reasons to fall in love with it.
 You can read my article where I share the 8 things to do in Sayulita and many other practical tips.